Barry Gibb: 1955–1966: early performances and songwriting

-Around the same time, the Bee Gees were signed to Festival but they were assigned to Leedon.
-Their first single, "The Battle of the Blue and the Grey" was written by Gibb.
-All of the Bee Gees' singles from 1963 to 1966 were written by Gibb.
+Around the same time, the Bee Gees were signed to Festival, but they were assigned to Leedon.
+Their first single, "The Battle of the Blue and the Grey", was written by Gibb.
+Gibb wrote all of the Bee Gees' singles from 1963 to 1966.
 In July 1963, Lonnie Lee, one of Australia's top recording stars of the time, recorded what is said to be the first rock and roll recording of a Barry Gibb song.
 Recorded on Leedon Records and named "I'd Like To Leave If I May", radio preferred the flip side.
 Also between 1963 and 1966, Gibb's songs were recorded by numerous other Australian recording artists including Trevor Gordon, Noeleen Batley, Anne Shelton, April Byron, Ronnie Burns and Lori Balmer.
 One of them is his composition "One Road" which hit No. 2 in Australia New South Wales Chart and No. 32 on the Kent Music Report charts for Jimmy Little in 1964.
 Another of his compositions, "I Just Don't Like to Be Alone" by Bryan Davies, reached No. 25 on the New South Wales chart in 1964.

 In 1966, Gibb won the annual Radio 5KA award for the best composition of the year, "I Was a Lover, A Leader of Men".